 Look for the flocks of swift-flying snow pigeons and gliding pairs of Himalayan griffons.
-Within the forest along the trek to Rara Lake, it is entirely possible to catch sight of Nepal’s national bird, the Impeyan Pleasant (locally Danphe).
+Within the forest along the trek to Rara Lake.
+It is entirely possible to catch sight of Nepal’s national bird, the Impeyan Pleasant (locally Danphe).
 Great places to spot blue sheep include the danger Kangmara trail.
-Moreover, one is likely to experience the vast array of wildlife inhabiting the region, including Blue Sheep, Mountain Goat, Jackal, Wolf, and the legendary Snow Leopard.
+Moreover, one is likely to experience the vast array of wildlife inhabiting the region.
+We can see Blue Sheep, Mountain Goat, Jackal, Wolf, and the legendary Snow Leopard.

 Trek to Kanchenjunga clocks in as the world’s third-highest peak at 8586 m.
 Further west, mighty Makalu (8463m) comes at number five.
-The foothills of these Himalayan giants passes through the remote country that provides a flashback to what the most country have like when explorers such as Edmund Hillary made the first ascents in the 1950s.
-Trekking trails in Easter in Nepal follow a series of melt Water Rivers and streams, passing through a fascinating variety of landscapes – terraced rice fields, dense rhododendron forests, rolling alpine meadows and the desolate lunar landscape of the high Himalaya.
+The foothills of these Himalayan giants passes through the remote country that provides a flashback to what the most country.
+When explorers,such as Edmund Hillary made the first ascents in the 1950.
+Trekking trails in Easter in Nepal follow a series of melt Water Rivers and streams.
+Passing through a fascinating variety of landscapes – terraced rice fields.
+Dense rhododendron forests, rolling alpine meadows and the desolate lunar landscape of the high Himalaya.

-The most admired areas for trekkers in the eastern region are the Makalu Barun National park on the border of Tibet and the Kanchenjunga massif on edge to Sikkim.
-This wonderful Eastern region trekking of Nepal can be started with a breathtaking scenic flight.
+The most admired remote treks in Nepal are in the eastern region are the Makalu Barun National park.
+On the border of Tibet and the Kanchenjunga massif on edge to Sikkim.
+This wonderful Eastern region trekking of Nepal start with a breathtaking scenic flight.
 This remote area trekking is comparatively frequented, and thus, the unspoiled villages and environment are yours to discover without the distractions of other trekkers.
-The expedition can get moderately strenuous at times while crossing the passes, but for every hard sweat, you will be pleased with dazzling scenery as it advanced towards the windswept rugged terrains with overwhelming views of the towering peaks.
+The expedition can get moderately strenuous at times while crossing the passes.
+For every hard sweat, you will be pleased with dazzling scenery as it advanced towards the windswept rugged terrains with overwhelming views of the towering peaks.